martinoauriane/C-cyber/README.md

 Shortly put, RC4 was designed by Ron Rivest of RSA Secuirty in 1987.
 RC4 is a fast and simple stream cipher that uses a pseudo-random number generation algorithm the generate a keystream.
 The keystream can be used in a XOR operation with plaintext to generate ciphertext.
 The same keystream can then be used in a XOR operation against the ciphertext to generate the original plaintext.

+RC4 has been legitimately implemented in a number of areas where speed and privacy are of concern.
+In the past, both WEP and TLS used RC4 to protect data send across the wire.

+RC4 is implemented in two main phases:

+1. A Key Scheduling Algorithm is executed using a symmetric key to create an array of 256 bytes.
+This array is then shuffled an complexified using the symmetric key.
+During the initialization process, the main function of the key is to scramble the S-box,
+2. This array is then used in a pseudo-random generation algorithm to generate a keystream which used in plaintext XOR operation, will produce a cipher stream that can be decoded using the same key.

 #### RC4 encryption process

 We start with an S-box array with a 256 octets length.